 Babu JiAddress and Info

-At his popular East Village spot, chef Jesse Singh is an impressive lot of Punjabi favorites, the standout being his version of a yogurt kebab -- a dish you truly can't find anywhere else in New York.
+Chef Jesse Singh offers an impressive lot of Punjabi favorites, the standout being his version of a yogurt kebab -- a dish you truly can't find anywhere else in New York.
 While the idea of turning yogurt into a kebab-like dish might sound impossible, the end product is a beautiful, crunchy yet creamy vegetarian appetizer that’s bursting with color.
 To make it, Singh strains yogurt that’s been mixed with fresh green chili and green cardamom powder.
 The hung yogurt is then pan-fried and served over a bright pink sauce made from beetroot, green chili, and fresh ginger.

 DhabaAddress and Info